luanillust/luanillustrates/_posts/2017-12-13-Hirokunoshima.md

 Arriving in Hiroshima, the weather wasn’t great; the gloomy skies were coming down with rain and the humidity felt yuck.
 Coming off the train at Tadano-Umi station, it was still very much the same.
 Despite that, there were still plenty of people wanting to visit the island.

-Tadano-Umi port was a short walk away along some small roads.
+Tadano-Umi port was a short walk along some small roads.
 Arriving at the port, there was a small booth selling rabbit food and merchandise.
-The ferry tickets aren’t sold there but rather purchased via the vending machine, with our round trip costing ¥620.
+The ferry tickets aren’t sold there but through the vending machine instead, with our round trip costing ¥620.
 There wasn’t much information about the ferry timetable online and the one piece I did find wasn't reliable.
 So here’s one that’s straight from the source.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P010/P010JPND1003.jpg" alt="timetable for ferry at tadano umi port">